-Finding: Implementation of Mitigation Measure 4.3-4, which has been required, will reduce the potential impacts to historic architectural resources to a less-than-significant level.
-Specifically, Mitigation Measure 4.3-4 requires application of the SOIS for all character-defining features with a primary significance or as feasible for secondary significance status, and in instances in which actions required to secure human safety are not compatible with the SOIS, the application of the CHBC.
-Further, Mitigation Measure 4.3-4 will minimize or eliminate the potential for the project to impair the qualities that qualify the Gregory Bateson Building as a CEQA historical resource.
+Finding: Implementation of Mitigation Measure 4.3-4a, which has been required, will reduce potential impacts to the historic character of the Jesse M. Unruh Building to less-than-significant levels.
+Specifically, this mitigation measure requires the application of the SOIS for all character defining features with a primary significance or as feasible for secondary significance status, and in instances in which actions required to secure human safety are not compatible with the SOIS, the application of the CHBC.
+Further, this mitigation measure will minimize or eliminate the potential for the project to impair the qualities that qualify the Jesse M. Unruh for listing in the NRHP and status as a CEQA historical resource.
 DGS, therefore, finds that changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant environmental impact identified in the Final EIR.
-(Draft EIR page 4.3-23 and 4.3-24)
+(Draft EIR pages 4.3-21 and 4.3-22)